the-software-factory/jquery-chart/README.md

 ```

 ## Usage
-To use the library you should first include it in your project, define an element that will host the chart and set its
+To use the library you should first include jQuery in your project, after that you should include jQuery Chart,
-width and height if needed.
+define an element that will host the chart and set its width and height if needed.

 NOTE: Its width and height can be also set through a CSS class or inline.